 Have you ever wondered when’s the right time to apply fertilizer to your lawn or whether it’s okay to cut the grass really short?

-To help homeowners get their spring and summer Colorado lawn care off to a great start, and in celebration of National Lawn Care Month in April, the National Association of Landscape Professionals offers insight into these popular lawn care myths.
+To help you get your spring and summer Colorado lawn care off to a great start, and in celebration of National Lawn Care Month in April, the National Association of Landscape Professionals offers insight into these popular lawn care myths.

 Myth #1: You can water your lawn and landscape any time of day.